drmortalwombat/oscar64/oscar64.md

 ## Pragmas

-Warnings can be turned on or off using the warning pragma.
-The scope of the pragma is currently global in most cases, so if it is turned off at some place, it is off everywhere.
+Warnings can be disabled, restored to their default level, or promoted to errors using the warning pragma.
+The scope of the pragma is currently global in most cases, so a change remains in effect everywhere that follows it.

 	#pragma warning(disable: 2000,2001)
+	#pragma warning(default: 2000,2001)
+	#pragma warning(error: 2007)

 A message can be displayed during compilation with the message pragma.
 The message can be a list of values, such as constant strings or numbers that can be compiled at compile time.